TW: for mention of one MC’s queerphobic parents. They don’t actually appear in this story

 Alan zoned out, eyes focused on one particularly shiny Christmas tree ornament.
 He was breaking Jen’s number one rule.
 Be present.
 Always pay attention.
 Don’t let them catch you off guard.
-It’s fucking rude not to listen when people speak.
+It’s fuckin rude not to listen when people speak.
 And he loved listening to Kyle, that deep rumble washed over him like a warm caress but he was too distracted by the terrible décor, and his intense desire to be elsewhere.

 “And Alan?
 Any plans for this holiday.
 Spending it with anyone?”

 He refocused on Emily, all too aware of Kyle’s eyes on him.
 Emily was obviously waiting for him to give his usual answer of “I’ll be spending it alone.”
 Effectively squashing the rumours and questions everyone had been asking them.
 That they’d both brushed off.
 Alan a little more forcefully and with a death glare thrown in for good measure.
 But this time, he wasn’t satisfied with saying that.
 He could have something different if he wanted couldn’t he?
 More time with Kyle but he was being foolish.